10+ Ways To Reduce Your Plastic Footprint

 Actionable Tip: Plastic wrap is not recyclable and can be expensive to replace over time.
 So consider using other alternatives that are easy to clean, endlessly reusable, and better for your wallet, such as beeswax wraps or reusable silicone lids.

-In today’s world of fast shipping and flashy packaging, it’s all too easy to give or receive cheap plastic gifts that are more wasteful than meaningful.
-This is particularly true when it comes to toys.
+In today’s world of fast shipping, flashy packaging, and mass production, it’s all too easy to give or receive cheap plastic gifts that are more wasteful than meaningful.
+This is particularly true when it comes to toys, which are often made from low-quality plastics that break easily and cannot be recycled.

 Actionable Tip: Next time you go shopping for new toys for your children, consider opting for a more durable, safe, and environmentally friendly alternative like wooden, fabric, bamboo, natural rubber, cardboard crafts, or recycled materials!